sketch-hq/SketchAPI/docs/pages/plugins-notarize-native-frameworks.md

    notarization:
      authority: 'Developer ID Application: TEAM'
      username: 'AC_USERNAME'
-     password: '@keychain:AC_PASSWORD'
+     password: 'AC_PASSWORD'
    ```

 3. Replace `TEAM` with the name of your team on App Store Connect.
 4. Replace `AC_USERNAME` with your App Store Connect username, usually an email address.
 Note, App Store Connect requires two-factor authentication (2FA) on all accounts, so you must create an [app-specific password](https://support.apple.com/en-us/HT204397).

+5. Set the password in `.skpmrc` using one of the following methods:
+   1. **Cleartext password in .skpmrc:** If you don't mind having a cleartext password on your `.skpmrc` file (something we definitely **do not recommend**), just add your password to the file:
+      ```yaml
+      notarization:
+        authority: 'Developer ID Application: Your Team Name'
+        username: 'username@org'
+        password: 'super-secret-password'
+      ```
-    To avoid including your password as cleartext in the file, you can provide a reference to a keychain item.
-This assumes the keychain holds a keychain item named `AC_PASSWORD` with an account value matching the username `AC_USERNAME`.
-Note that skpm can’t access your iCloud keychain for security reasons, so the item must be in your login keychain.
-You can add a new keychain item using the Keychain Access app, or from the command line using the security utility:
+   2. **Password stored in local Keychain:** You can provide a reference to a **local** keychain item in `.skpmrc` (`skpm` cannot access iCloud keychain items for security reasons).
+This assumes the keychain holds a keychain item named `AC_PASSWORD` with an account value matching the username `AC_USERNAME`:
+      ```yaml
+      notarization:
+        authority: 'Developer ID Application: Your Team Name'
+        username: 'username@org'
+        password: '@keychain:AC_PASSWORD'
+      ```
+      You can create the `AC_PASSWORD` keychain item using any of these two methods:
+         1. Using the command-line:
             ```bash
-security add-generic-password -a "AC_USERNAME" -w <secret_password> -s "AC_PASSWORD"
+            security add-generic-password -a "AC_USERNAME" -w <super-secret-password> -s "AC_PASSWORD"
             ```
+         2. Using the _Keychain Access_ application:
+            1. Open Keychain Access.
+            2. Add new password item named `AC_PASSWORD`.
+            3. Set the password using your app specific password.

 > **Quick tip:** To use your own notarization mechanism and integrate with `skpm`,
 provide the command in the `.skpmrc` notarization settings: